noraatfedora/Minerva-docs/admin-instructions.md

 - The "All users" page lets you view client information.
 - The gray cards are users that are on the removal list.
 You can put them back on the master list by clicking "Enable user", or fully delete them.
 - Blue cards are enabled users.
 You can click to add them to the removal list.
+- Click "Edit user data" to change a user's data.

+# Editing user data
+- This page lets you edit user data.
+It can be accessed from the "All users page."
+- Make sure that you enter a valid address.
+If you get an error, try entering the address into Google Maps and making sure it works.
+- Make sure to hit save!

 # Adding new clients